Eeny Meeny Miney Mo Foundation

 Trauma Bonding

-Within the context of PCTCAA, the targeted child forms a detrimental emotional attachment, referred to as a trauma bond with the problematic parent/person.
+The targeted child forms a detrimental emotional attachment, referred to as a coerced attachment or trauma bond with the problematic parent/person.

 This phenomenon draws parallels to observed behaviours in environments such as cults, hostage situations, human trafficking, intimate partner violence and child abuse.
 Trauma bonding manifests as a consequence of interpersonal trauma within relationships characterised by violence or exploitation, as outlined by Reid et al. (2013).